MarBoKor/CodingTask2/README.md

 #### Answers:
 **Question 1:** Wie ist die Laufzeit Ihres Programms?<br>
-O(N x Log N) due to the usage of Javas mergesort algorithm.
+O(N x Log N) due to the usage of Java's mergesort algorithm.
 (The complexity of the merge part is linear).

 **Question 2:** Wie kann die Robustheit sichergestellt werden, vor allem auch mit Hinblick auf sehr große Eingaben?
 * By making sure that the intervals are always defined correctly (start has to be smaller or equal to end).